 Note: These projections are based on the actuarial methods, assumptions and plan provisions disclosed in this report, including the use of a 7.00% future return on the market value of assets and a 3.25% future wage inflation.
 In addition, the projections assume future experience follows assumptions, there are no changes to assumptions, plan provisions or funding policy, and employee and employer contributions of 7.00% of compensation are made each year.
-In particular, the projection assumes Tier 2 members receive no future ad hoc COLAs.
+In particular, the projection assumes Tier 2 members receive a 1.00% COLA increase annually.